Darxo/Hardened/README.md

 - Fix undead (skeleton) faction spawning zombie locations (it is the job of the zombie faction to spawn their own locations)
 - Fix poisons inflicted by coated weapons not playing a sound effect
 - Fix Goblin Settlements not respecting the distance to other locations when spawning
+- Fix overlay icon y-offset on hills which are currently cut-off because of a low camera level
 - Fix **Blacksmith Follower** increasing the odds of looting weapons from NPCs
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit